 Our funds may choose to use leverage as part of their respective investment programs.
 The use of leverage poses a significant degree of risk and enhances the possibility of a significant loss to investors.
 A fund may borrow money from time to time to make investments or may enter into derivative transactions with counterparties that have embedded leverage.
 The interest expense and other costs incurred in connection with such borrowing may not be recovered by returns on such investments and may be lost, and the timing and magnitude of such losses may be accelerated or exacerbated, in the event of a decline in the market value of such investments.
 Gains realized with borrowed funds may cause the fund's net asset value to increase at a faster rate than would be the case without borrowings.
 However, if investment results fail to cover the cost of borrowings, the fund's net asset value could also decrease faster than if there had been no borrowings.
-In addition, as BDCs registered under the 1940 Act, the Gladstone BDCs are each permitted to issue senior securities in amounts such that its asset coverage ratio equals at least 150% after each issuance of senior securities.
-Each of GLAD's and GAIN's ability to pay dividends will be restricted if its asset coverage ratio falls below at least 150%.
+In addition, as BDCs registered under the 1940 Act, the Gladstone BDCs are each permitted to issue senior securities in amounts such that its asset coverage ratio equals at least 150%.
 An increase in interest rates could also decrease the value of fixed-rate debt investments that our funds make.
 Any of the foregoing circumstances could have a material adverse effect on our business, results of operations and financial condition.